Agent Architecture / Foundation

 Thesis

-Freebuff Coder: This FULLY FREE AI Coder is ACTUALLY CRAZY! teaches a practical agent architecture move: This video reviews Freebuff, a free ad-supported terminal AI coding agent built on the Codebuff platform, explaining its install flow, its nine specialized sub-agents, its multi-model routing, and the privacy and country-availability caveats you must check before trusting it with real code.
+Freebuff Coder: This FULLY FREE AI Coder is ACTUALLY CRAZY! teaches a practical coding-agent workflow move: This video reviews Freebuff, a free ad-supported terminal AI coding agent built on the Codebuff platform, explaining its install flow, its nine specialized sub-agents, its multi-model routing, and the privacy and country-availability caveats you must check before trusting it with real code.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.